Florencia en el Amazonas

 Florencia Grimaldi is a famous opera singer traveling to perform at the opera house in Manaus, Brazil, in the early 1900s.
 She also hopes to find her long-lost lover Cristóbal, a butterfly hunter who has disappeared into the Amazon jungle.

-Inspired by the magic realism of Nobel Prize-winning novelist Gabriel Garcia Márquez and his novel Love in the Time of Cholera, Florencia en el Amazonas features lush, melodic music and ever-changing backdrops of mysterious beauty.
+Inspired by the magic realism of Nobel Prize-winning novelist Gabriel Garcia Márquez and his novels Love in the Time of Cholera and One Hundred Years of Solitude, Florencia en el Amazonas features lush, melodic music and ever-changing backdrops of mysterious beauty.

 Single tickets go on sale in late August, 2019.
 Buy tickets now as part of a subscription package.

 These performances have received special funding from The Pittsburgh Foundation.